zqf-developer/bootstrap/site/content/docs/5.0/getting-started/rtl.md

 ### Alternative font stack

-In the case you're using a custom font, be aware that not all fonts support non-latin alphabet.
+In the case you're using a custom font, be aware that not all fonts support the non-Latin alphabet.
+To switch from Pan-European to Arabic family, you may need to use `/*rtl:insert: {value}*/` in your font stack to modify the names of font families.

-For example, if you use [Neue Helvetica®](https://www.linotype.com/1245395/neue-helvetica-family.html) as your main font (like numerous brands out there), you'd notice it has [a family dedicated to Arabic](https://www.linotype.com/670004/neue-helvetica-arabic-family.html).
-In order to switch from pan-european to arabic family, you can use the `/*rtl:insert: {value}*/` in your font-stack — assuming your `@font-face` rules define `Helvetica Neue Webfont` and `Helvetica Neue Arabic Webfont` as `font-family`:
+For example, to switch from `Helvetica Neue Webfont` for LTR to `Helvetica Neue Arabic` for RTL, your CSS could look like this:

 {{< highlight scss >}}
 $font-family-sans-serif:
-  Helvetica Neue #{"/* rtl:insert:Arabic */"} Webfont,
+  Helvetica Neue #{"/* rtl:insert:Arabic */"},
   // Safari for macOS and iOS (San Francisco) -apple-system,
   // Chrome < 56 for macOS (San Francisco)